 Set the time zone offset

 If your photos were captured while travelling in another time zone or your camera’s clock was not set correctly, the photos may not match the recorded track log.
-In such cases, you can set a time zone offset value (in hours) in Lightroom Classic.
+In such cases, you can set a tracklog time offset value (in HH:mm) in Lightroom Classic.
 This value lets you shift the times in the track log to match your camera's time/photo capture times; so you can then use the Auto-Tag option to place the photos on the track.

 To set the time zone offset: